danielacorner/dc_gatsby/src/pages/2018-2__Pave-D3/index.md

 This design is for high school students, and it intends to remain fun and engaging while helping students make the 'decision of their life'.

 This is the second-iteration prototype, and it served as my introduction to web development.
+You might notice that, as a saucy 6000-line tangle of JavaScript spaghetti, it's... not very performant.